Museum of Ice Cream

-Museum of Ice Cream (MoIC) is a selfie museum that operates in several cities across the United States and in Singapore.
+Museum of Ice Cream (MoIC) is an immersive or experiential museum brand, sometimes referred to as a selfie museum.
+It operates in several cities across the United States and also has a location in Singapore, which opened in August 2021.

+Its locations and exhibits are aimed at providing fun and immersive experiences.
+All MoIC exhibits are presented with experimental design and color tones, with many exhibits color drenching in a vibrant color such as pink.
+In early 2026, it operates five locations with plans to open two more in Los Angeles and Las Vegas.

 History

-MoIC was founded by Maryellis Bunn, who previously served as head of Forecasting and Innovation at Time, Inc and worked as an independent consultant on design and business strategy for various companies including Facebook.
+MoIC was co-founded by Maryellis Bunn and Manish Vora in 2016.
+Bunn previously served as head of Forecasting and Innovation at Time, Inc and worked as an independent consultant on design and business strategy for various companies including Facebook.
 She partnered with Manish Vora, a former investment banker and former CEO of Lightbox.
 MoIC's parent company is Figure8 Inc., headquartered in New York.
 Initially self-funded by Bunn and Vora, the company started with a pop-up exhibit in New York's Meatpacking District in July 2016.
 Bunn drew insight for the company from her experience with and desire to reimagine American retail and traditional museums.
 MoIC has been described in publications as "...[playgrounds] with no age [limits]" and as an "interactive multi-sensory exhibit".
 Bunn has stated that rather than the term "museum," the portmanteau "experiums," a combination of experience and museum, better describes the company's offerings.

-Growth and expansion

 After its inaugural pop-up in New York City, MoIC then opened further pop-up locations in Los Angeles in April 2017, San Francisco in September 2017, and Miami in December 2017.